jeffteeters/sdmseq/README.md

 2 strings, 0 errors
 ```

-Recall using xor algorithm works.
+Recall of long repeats using xor algorithm works.
 However, xor algorithm cannot
 be used for recall starting with a substring because the
 addresses are computed using the full history of the string.
 There is no convergence to substring characters.
+This is shown in the
+convergence test below.

 ```
 > t